ietf-wg-aipref/wg-materials/interim-25-04/minutes.md

 There were additional discussions of conflicts, including IGF, the ITU "AI for good" meeting, WSIS +20.
 There was also discussion of how many meetings would be required during the IETF meeting, which would be for input from the wider IETF community.
 Probably would request a single meeting, on Monday, so that day pass would be possible for those not attending the full IETF meeting.
 A straw poll showed interest in Thursday/Friday before the IETF.

 Paul notes that the main point for others outside this process is "when does this become a stable reference".
 Mark explains the IETF last call period and then the subsequent processing.
 Mark and Paul talk about what shape "stable reference" exactly means.
 So six weeks to two months from the working group shipping to achieve stability in the core concepts, syntax etc.  Final editing can lag a good bit.
-Pessimisticly, from Martin, end of October to stability.
+Pessimistically, from Martin, end of October to stability.
 There are methods to request expedited review.
 Sonia and Deen asked why that charter date was chosen; Mark responds that it was an effort for the work not to be OBE.
 Paul notes that the relevant provisions of the EU AI take effect in early August.

 Ted asked if there was any thinking about running a hackathon project; Mark responded that he thought a validator might be a reasonable project.
 Farz asked if folks had considered Hiro's comment from yesterday on the creating of an RG as an adjunct.
 Suresh responded that the IAB could schedule an IAB open technical session, to test if there is a community interested in that discussion, the IRTF chair would naturally be part of that discussions.
 Mirja noted that measurement work related to this is already taking place in MAPRG.
 Farz responded that some of the research in the workshop extended beyond that.
 Mark, wearing an IAB hat, noted that there are other RGs working on related work, so it might be that this gets dispatched to various RGs.
 There would be discussion of how it and the WG interacts.